pippinbarr/v-r-4-99/process/curation.md

 * I can imagine going by categories (vehicles, characters, buildings, interiors, etc.) but it gets really arbitrary and false done that way...
 * The advantage to "one per page" or "one every N assets" would just be the ability to know I'm picking one amongst a group?
 There's just too much interesting stuff.
 A v r free would be an interesting follow-up by the way.
 Eh. v r $0 (like a weird prequel movie hehe)
 * FUCK this is challenging.
+* OKAY, part of the problem is that almost EVERYTHING IS AMAZING, there are just so many interesting things to look at in all of this... starts to feel like I could curate just a slice through at one item per page and go ahead with it because there are usually a significant number per page that I find very, very interesting
+* I keep oscillating between "choose per page" and then also "choose per category" and some combination of those.
+The choose per page strategy risks building a non-diverse set where I get to later pages and am scraping the metaphorical barrel mesh trying to find a specific representative, but the choose per category makes it hard to find things and also probably hard to hit all the categories?
+* Probably makes sense to try to make a list of "what I want" somehow... but some of these things just have real je ne sais quoi about them... half eaten apples?
+I mean, how can you categorize and pick for something like that?
+It's just so great?
+* OH SHIT UNITY HAS DEEPER CATEGORIES THAN I THOUGHT?!
+  * Characters
+    * Animals
+      * Birds
+      * Fish
+      * Insects
+      * Mammals
+      * Reptiles
+    * Creatures
+    * Humanoids
+      * Fantasy
+      * Humans
+      * Sci-Fi
+    * Robots
+  * Environments
+    * Dungeons
+    * Fantasy
+    * Historic
+    * Industrial
+    * Landscapes
+    * Roadways
+    * Sci-Fi
+    * Urban
+  * Props
+    * Clothing
+      * Accessories
+      * Armor
+    * Electronics
+    * Exterior
+    * Food
+    * Furniture
+    * Guns
+    * Industrial
+    * Interior
+    * Tools
+    * Weapons
+  * Vegetation
+    * Flowers
+    * Plants
+    * Trees
+  * Vehicles
+    * Air
+    * Land
+    * Sea
+    * Space
+* HOWEVER note that not everything is in one of those categories.
+How would you find the uncategorized things?
+Or do I just ignore them?
+And who defined those categories anyway?
+Like, you can't just go down to the leaves and get full coverage
+* Gosh though it would be neat to just say "sample every category"?
+Maybe even two things per category to get a sense of comparison within them?
+* I'm feeling PRETTY SWAYED by that strategy guys...

 ## Curatorial heuristics